Ability of error correlations to improve the performance of variational quantum algorithms: Symmetries of the QAOA SK cost function landscape

-\begin{proof} Let us first assume the QAOA circuit is implemented noiselessly.
+\begin{proof} Let us first assume the QAOA circuit is implemented in the absence of noise.
+In the following, we consider two states or two unitaries equal if they are equal up to a global phase.
 The first generator follows directly from the periodicity of $RZZ(\gamma)$ with period $2\pi$.
-For the second generator, note that $RX(\beta\pm\pi)\hat =X\,RX(\beta)$, with $\hat =$ denoting equality up to a global phase.
-Thus, sending $\beta_k\mapsto \beta_k\pm\pi$ has the same effect on the ansatz state as adding a layer of $X$-gates just before the layer of $RX$ gates of cycle $k$.
-Now, note that the layer of $X$ gates commutes with all $RZZ$ gates, any SWAP gates, and all layer of $RX$ gates at all cycles of the ansatz circuit.
-Thus, we may commute the layer of $X$-gates all the way to the beginning of the circuit, and act with it on the initial state, resulting in $X^{\otimes n}\ket +^{\otimes n}=\ket +^{\otimes n}$.
-Thus, the ansatz state $\ket{\bbeta\bgamma}$ is invariant under $\beta_k\mapsto \beta_k\pm\pi$ for any $k$, and consequently $\tilde C(\bgamma,\bbeta)$ is invariant under these transformations.
+For the second generator, note that $RX(\beta\pm\pi) =X\,RX(\beta)$.
+Thus, sending $\beta_k\mapsto \beta_k\pm\pi$ has the same effect on the ansatz state as adding a layer of $X$ gates immediately before the layer of $RX$ gates of the cycle $k$.
+Now, note that the layer of $X$ gates commutes with all $RZZ$ gates, any SWAP gates, and all layers of $RX$ gates at all cycles of the ansatz circuit.
+Thus, we may commute the layer of $X$ gates all the way to the beginning of the circuit and act with it on the initial state, resulting in $X^{\otimes n}\ket +^{\otimes n}=\ket +^{\otimes n}$.
+Thus, the ansatz state $\ket{\bgamma,\bbeta}$ is invariant under $\beta_k\mapsto \beta_k\pm\pi$ for any $k$, and consequently $\tilde C(\bgamma,\bbeta)$ is invariant under these transformations.